 Though our family's breakfast is more varied now (Sorry Mom, no hard feelings.), we still continue eating pumpkin or zucchini bread Christmas morning as well as a few treats from my husband's past.
 In addition, my husband reads the Christmas story from the bible just as my father did year after year around our dining room table.
 I love having these moments of my past become my children's memories.

-Over the past three years, we have also created a new family tradition special to just us.
-Each night before Christmas, I have a large Christmas sack over-filling with wrapped Christmas books for each child to pick as a bed-time story.
+Over the past five years, we have also created a new family tradition special to just us.
+Each night before Christmas, I have a large basket over-filling with wrapped Christmas books for each child to pick as a bed-time story.
 Getting to open a package each night is such a thrill for the kids even though they know that inside contains a book about winter, snow, and/or Christmas.
 The excitement and anticipation for bedtime increases each night as we get closer to Christmas and Drew and I get to share a special moment with our kids reflecting on Christ's birth.

-The cost has been quite minimal for this project and in less then thirty minutes I can always get the books all wrapped after Thanksgiving.
+The cost has been quite minimal for this project and in less then forty-five minutes I can always get the books all wrapped after Thanksgiving.
 The first year my mom helped me (I was on bed rest with Mr. Keegan) purchase as many books as we could find about Christmas from Goodwill and other second hand stores.
 We were short a few that first year and borrowed a few great books from our local library.
 We wrapped them like the others but in a different wrapping paper so we could open them first to return them on time.
 (My mom would go crazy if she know I ever had a late library book!)

 I love sharing this tradition with my family each night as we head to bed.
 I hope that maybe this is one of the traditions my kids will "adopt" into their own family's traditions.

 From inside the little blue bungalow,